Kassisong/GAMMA-CNN/README.md

 }
 ```

+Note: The input dimensions of the dataset are not fixed.
+GAMMA-CNN supports 1D, 2D, and 3D inputs (e.g., RGB-like multi-channel images).
+Examples include:

+- "subband": (N, 3, F, F)       # 3-channel 2D image
+- "profile": (N, F, F)          # 2D profile representation
+- "dm":      (N, F)             # 1D curve

+As long as the array shapes are consistent within each modality, these formats are fully supported.

+We strongly recommend keeping the spatial resolution F consistent across all modalities.
+When all inputs share the same F, the model trains directly on the original resolution with no additional resizing.

+If different modalities have different resolutions (e.g., F vs. F'), GAMMA-CNN applies **Automatic shape alignment** during multi-modal training:

+- 1D arrays → resized to **64**
+- 2D arrays → resized to **64×64**
+- 3D arrays → resized to **3×64×64**

+This alignment unifies modality shapes for fusion, but may introduce information loss for high-resolution inputs.
+Users should be aware of this when preparing datasets.

 ### Modality availability

 GAMMA-CNN supports **any number of modalities**, from **single-modality** to **multi-modality**, depending on the dataset provided by the user.